ezequieldlrosa/isles22/README.md

 The ISLES'22 repository is under the MIT License.

 ## Contact
-Please email ezequiel.delarosa@icometrix.com for questions not fitting in a github issue.
+Please email [Ezequiel de la Rosa](ezequiel.delarosa@icometrix.com) for questions not fitting in a Github issue.